fachry-15/fachry-15/README.md

 Frontend Developer and UI UX Designer
 -------------------------------------

 hello, I'm Fachry Rizky Prasetya from Surabaya, Indonesia.
-I am an Informatics Engineering student at Jember State Polytechnic.
+I am an Informatics Engineering student at State Polytechnic of Jember.
 I have worked on several projects from web and application.
 My biggest achievement so far is being a finalist in KMIPN and Gold Medal International Technology.

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [fachry150503@gmail.com](mailto:fachry150503@gmail.com)